ronjouch/marathon/README.md

 marathon
 ========

-**marathon** is a minimal bash/unix based launcher that tries to be smart about running or focusing apps.
+**marathon** is a minimal bash based launcher for Linux that tries to be smart about running or focusing apps.
 Just call `marathon SomeApplication`, and:

 * if *SomeApplication* is not running, marathon will **run** it
 * else marathon will just **focus** it